aritraghsh09/snippets/README.md

 Progress Bar --> A simple progress bar to add to those pesky long runs!

 ML --> Different simple ML routines

+tex --> Tips and tricks for using `aastex` on Overleaf and submitting to arXiv.